Seraphyno/operating-system/README.md

 ##### Please refrain from pushing code into the repository

-Make good use of https://www.google.com and https://stackoverflow.com/ For any test-related questions please contact me via private message on slack
+Make good use of https://www.google.com and https://stackoverflow.com/ For any questions please contact me via private message on slack